245charan/Training-/README.md

 6. [Bugs and Error Handling](#bugs)
 7. [New ES6 stuff](#es6)

 TODO: Add 8.
-Useful Libraries (LoDash, jQuery), 9.
+Promise, async, await, Fetch API 9.Useful Libraries (LoDash, jQuery), 9.
 Javascript in the browser, 10.
 NodeJS

 <a name="basics"></a>
 ## 1. Basics